d365collaborative/ax2012.tools/docs/Import-AxModelV2.md

 ```

 ### -NoPrompt
-Switch to instruct the cmdlet not to prompt you with anything
+Instruct the cmdlet not to prompt you with anything

 ```yaml
 Type: SwitchParameter